joshjohanning/joshjohanning.github.io/_posts/2022-03-28-gh-auth-login-in-actions.md

         gh api -X GET /repos/${{ GITHUB.REPOSITORY }}/topics --jq='.names'
 ```

+This works, but there's a better way that doesn't require running a `gh auth login` command at all.

 ## Example 2 - env variable

-However, there is a better way.
-If you try to run a `gh` command without authenticating, you will see the following error message:
+✨ If you try to run a `gh` command without authenticating, you will see the following error message:

 > gh: To use GitHub CLI in a GitHub Actions workflow, set the GH_TOKEN environment variable.
 Example:
 > ```yml